 There are various paths community groups can follow to secure ownership of land or buildings for the benefit of the community, from direct negotiation with the landowner or bidding on the open market, to use of formal schemes and land reform legislation.
-An overview of a range of these processes is given in the following paragraphs.
+An overview of a range of these processes is given in the following paragraphs, and diagrams relating to the main processes are available under 'Related Documents' on the left hand side of this page.
 The circumstances and opportunities can be very different from one community to another, so an early discussion with an advisor will provide further detail and support particular to each project.

 As with any potential property buyer, communities have the option to bid on the open market for a property that is advertised for sale.
 Timescales in this scenario can be uncertain as a closing date can be set at any time.
 Noting an interest with the selling solicitor will ensure that the group is informed of any closing date set.
 A conditional offer can be made subject to the community being able to raise the necessary funds within a stated period.
 An unconditional offer shouldn’t be made unless the funds are available.

 Many public bodies, including local authorities, have an asset transfer policy which provides a process for transferring ownership of publicly owned land and buildings to a local community group.
 Practice varies widely; an initial approach to the relevant public body regarding their overall process or a particular asset will indicate what their basic requirements and expected timelines are.
 Support is available through the Community Ownership Support Service, run by the Development Trusts Association Scotland, to help groups and public bodies through the transfer process.
 See the Asset Transfer route map.

 Forest Enterprise Scotland have published draft guidelines for their Community Asset Transfer Scheme, replacing the National Forest Land Scheme.
 The guidance will be finalised for the launch of the new scheme in January 2017.